NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Upload_UG.md

 ## Deleting Submitted Entities

 The GDC Data Submission Portal allows users to delete submitted entities from the project when the project is in an "OPEN" state.
+Files cannot be deleted while in the 'SUBMITTED' stated.
 This section applies to entities that have been committed to the project.
 Entities that have not been committed can be removed from the project by choosing the `DISCARD` button.
 Entities can also be deleted using the API.
 See the [API Submission Documentation](../../API/Users_Guide/Submission/#deleting-entities) for specific instructions.

+__NOTE:__  Entities associated with files uploaded to the GDC object store cannot be deleted until the associated file has been deleted.
+Users must utilize the [GDC Data Transfer Tool](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload/#deleting-previously-uploaded-data) to delete these files first.

 ### Simple Deletion